 Security experts have long lamented that enterprise Voice over Internet protocol (VoIP) rollouts are outpacing efforts to harden the technology against thieves, hackers and fraudsters.
-There has also been little consensus
+There has also been little consensus on how to define VoIP-specific threats and develop best practices to fight them.

 But one industry group hopes to at least solve the latter problem with a new 36-page .pdf document outlining a threat taxonomy users, vendors, carriers, law enforcement agencies and legislators can use to make the technology more secure.